 Where to eat and where to sleep?

-I Booked my accommodation on Booking.com.
+I booked my accommodation on Booking.com.
 The only decision I had to make was if I want to stay in the city centre or near the beach.
 Unfortunately, you cannot have both.
 I stayed really close to the centre and I was happy with that.
-Also, because I get to see the black see each year I am in Romania, so it was easy to pick.
+Also, because I get to see the Black Sea every year in Romania (if I’m home), so it was easy to pick the centre.

 I stayed at this really cute hostel: Hogwarts Hostel.
 If you are into Harry Potter, you will love this location.

-It’s good they have a 24/7 reception, but at 5 am when I was looking for a taxi and the lady there was too sleepy to understand how urgent it was for me to get to the train station.
+It’s good they have a 24/7 reception, but it didn’t help much when the lady at the reception was too sleepy at 5 am to understand I need a taxi to get to the train station.
 Ahh.
 That morning was a nightmare.

-But there are many options close to the city centre, or to the beach, which look really good.
+But other than that, there are many options close to the city centre, or to the beach, which look really good.

-Too many options.
-If you are in the centre, there are literally restaurant on each and every street.
+Odessa has many really nice restaurants.
+If you are in the centre, there are literally restaurants on each and every street.
 It is hard to choose.

-There are even many restaurants with vegetarian and vegan options.
-Although none which was exclusive vegan.
-It is easy to understand why, as the eastern cuisine has its main disses made from animal products.
+There are many restaurants with vegetarian and vegan options.
+Although none was exclusively vegan.
+It is easy to understand why, as the Eastern European cuisine has its main dishes made from animal products.
 People are more prone to eat familiar food, I guess.